hn/ginlong-solis/README.md

 ```

 After flashing, you can reconnect the S3 WiFi stick to the inverter and
-the integration will magically appear in Home Assistant.
+the status data will magically (add integration -> ESPhome -> host=<ipaddress of WiFi stick>) appear in Home Assistant.
 For subsequent uploads you can simply OTA-upload the firmware:

 ```